Bjorn-Slettemark/AssetBookmarkerUnity3D/README.md

-# Asset Bookmarks Editor for Unity
+# Asset Bookmarker for Unity3D

 ## Overview

-The Asset Bookmarks Editor is a Unity Editor extension designed to enhance your workflow by allowing you to bookmark assets within the Unity Editor.
-This tool enables quick access to frequently used assets, making your project management more efficient.
+The Asset Bookmarker is a Unity3D editor extension that enables quick access to frequently used assets, making your project management more efficient.

 ![AssetBookmarks](https://github.com/Bjorn-Slettemark/ObjectBookmarks/assets/136645500/4d30343a-e520-4646-9584-dc53323d990c)